CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 **Q: How can I control the number of CPU cores used by the bowtie2 or smalt aligners?**

-A: By default, the SNP Pipeline will give bowtie2 or smalt all available CPU cores on a workstation and 8 CPU cores per sample on a high performance computing cluster.
+A: By default, the SNP Pipeline will use 8 CPU cores for each bowtie2 or smalt process.
 You can override the defaults with the ``-p`` bowtie2 option or the ``-n`` smalt option.
 Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the Bowtie2Align_ExtraParams environment variable if you are running the map_reads command directly.
 For example, to run alignments with 16 concurrent threads::